TugboatQA/docs/content/starter-configs/tutorials/drupal-10.md

     # A set of commands to run while building this service
     commands:
-      # Commands that set up the basic preview infrastructure
+      # The INIT command configures the webserver.
       init:
         # Install opcache and mod-rewrite.
         - docker-php-ext-install opcache